 Create Your Own Experience/Application for Services

 Ready to choose a plan from Richland-Grant Telephone Cooperative?
 Then create your own experience where you can choose between Internet, TV and Phone packages that fit your budget.
-Click here to create your own experience.
+Click here to create your own experience or download the service application.

 Do you have questions on how to use some of the great features offered through Internet, TV or Phone?
 Check out these great videos to help!
 Click here to view a variety of how-to videos.

-Richland-Grant Telephone Cooperative provides a savings under the Lifeline Program to customers who are eligible.
-Click here to learn about our Low-Income Assistance program.
+Richland-Grant Telephone Cooperative provides a savings under the Lifeline Program and the Affordable Connectivity Program to customers who are eligible.
+Click here to learn about our Low-Income Assistance programs.

 Scholarships & Donations